 “I joined in seventh grade, which is the first year that you can join the program.
 It runs through senior year of high school, so I’m about halfway through volunteering, and it’s such a rewarding experience,” Kish said.

 “There are a lot of different positions within the NCL, and we all work together to help the community,” Kish said.
 “I remember being called one day by my friend who’s in the NCL, and she said, ‘I’m at a meeting with all the VPs and we decided that you would be the best for the VP of Communications next year.’
-And I was like, sure, why not.”
+And I was like, ‘Sure, why not.”

 “This year, I’m the NCL’s digital media person, so at all of our meetings I take photos and send them to our social media chair to be posted online,” Bullen said.
 “But my first year I was in charge of telling everyone etiquette tips during our meetings, like how to be polite and greet people nicely.”

-“My favorite place I like to volunteer at is a place called Sunrise Senior Living.
+“My favorite place to volunteer at is a place called Sunrise Senior Living.
 I play games with the senior citizens, like bingo, and they taught me how to play blackjack,” Bullen said.
 “I help them with parties and deliver the residents’ favorite snacks, so I’ve formed a lot of fun friendships with the people there.”

 “I’m hoping it’s going to get a lot bigger and reach a lot of people, because not many people know about the NCL at the moment,” Bullen said.
-“But overall, I just want to make more connections and get more life experience.
+“But personally, I just want to make more connections and get more life experience.
 With volunteering you make a lot of good relationships, and it just feels nice helping people.”